JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 ![Core Harvest](Figures/Misc/SoilCore.jpg)

 - Traditional method: “Core Harvesting”
-- Large soil cores extracted and analyzed in lab
+- Soil cores extracted and analyzed in lab
-- Time-consuming, labor-intensive
+- Time-consuming, labor-intensive, destructive

 *Currently the common method of measuring carbon in a field is "Core Harvesting".
 Core harvesting is where large tubes called "cores" are dug into the soil and taken to a lab for analysis.*